-Our aim at Moat is to make your search for 'Shared Ownership Essex' a realistic option for first time buyers.
-We are proud to present a wide range of high-quality properties for sale in the Essex boroughs of Brentwood, Castle Point, Epping Forest, Harlow, Maldon, Southend-on-Sea, Tendring, Thurrock and Uttlesford.
+Our aim at Moat is to make your search for shared ownership Essex a realistic option for first time buyers.
+We are proud to present a wide range of high-quality properties for sale in the Essex boroughs of Basildon, Brentwood, Epping Forest, Harlow, Rochford District, Southend-on-Sea, Tendring and Thurrock.

 It’s not easy buying your first home but Essex shared ownership gives many people, often first-time buyers, an affordable alternative to buying a home outright.
 At Moat, we offer a range of stunning new apartments and houses, alongside popular resales, throughout Essex.

 Making Essex an affordable county for all is a priority for us at Moat.
 You can find all available and upcoming properties in the county here, where you can view and get in touch regarding any that interest you.